Conda environments

 Note

 Conda environments are stored on the file system.
-By default Nextflow instructs Conda to save the required environments in the pipeline work directory.
-Therefore the same environment can be created/saved multiple times across multiple executions when using a different work directory.
+By default, Nextflow instructs Conda to save the required environments in the pipeline work directory.
+The same environment may be created/saved multiple times across multiple executions when using different work directories.

-You can specify the directory where the Conda environments are stored using the conda.cacheDir configuration property (see the configuration page for details).
+You can specify the directory where the Conda environments are stored using the conda.cacheDir configuration property.
 When using a computing cluster, make sure to use a shared file system path accessible from all compute nodes.
+See the configuration page for details about Conda configuration.

 Warning

-The Conda environment feature is not supported by executors that use remote object storage as a work directory e.g. AWS Batch.
+The Conda environment feature is not supported by executors that use remote object storage as a work directory.
+For example, AWS Batch.

 Enabling Conda environment